 Over the last decade, marijuana use has become increasingly normalised.
 With this cultural shift, more and more people have been introduced to marijuana for various reasons.
 While it can have therapeutic benefits for some, it is essential to acknowledge that it is not the right choice for everyone.
-This article delves into how marijuana has been normalised and explores scientific research on its potential adverse effects on mental health.

 The road to normalisation